REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 Access token URL https://login.microsoftonline.com/{TenantID}/oauth2/token"

-Client ID Enter the Azure AD Client ID
+Client ID Enter the Microsoft Entra ID (Previously known as Azure AD) Client ID

-Client secret Enter the Azure AD Client secret
+Client secret Enter the Microsoft Entra ID (Previously known as Azure AD) Client secret

 Scope User.Read